• Skip to main content

 Consider your storage options even before commencing your book digitization project.
 You’re going to want a safe, affordable, and accessible space for all your ebooks.
 Popular options include:

-• LibraryBox: This is a portable private digital distribution tool.
-It’s intended for the storage of shared educational, library, healthcare, and emergency response content.
+- LibraryBox: This is a portable private digital distribution tool, and it’s intended to store shared educational, library, healthcare, and emergency response content.

 Wrapping Up